Asymmetric Stream Allocation and Linear Decodability in MIMO Coded Caching: System Model

-While this scheduling provides a flexible, linear MIMO-CC solution, the constraints imposed by $\CB_{\Omega}$ in~\eqref{eq:lin_fullmc_mac} could enforce gaps larger than one between feasible values of \(\beta\).
-For example, when \(L=11\), \(G=8\), and \(t=2\), the feasible set reduces to \(\beta \in \CB_{\Omega=4} = \{3,6\}\), thereby excluding \(\beta\in \{4,5,7,8\}\) as other possible feasible points.
-This discreteness significantly limits the feasible region, implying that the (locally) optimum symmetric rate obtained over \(\beta \in \CB_\Omega\) may be far from the globally optimal solution over the full space of feasible schemes.
-To address this limitation, we extend the feasible set by relaxing the symmetry constraint on the number of streams decoded per user.
+While this scheduling provides a flexible, linear MIMO-CC solution, the constraint imposed by the term $\min(\eta_{\rm TX},\eta_{\rm RX})$ in the definition of $\CB_{\Omega}$ in~\eqref{eq:lin_fullmc_mac} restricts the symmetric scheduler to a coarse set of common-\(\beta\) operating points, and can leave gaps between feasible stream-allocation values.
+For example, when \(L=11\), \(G=8\), and \(t=2\), the feasible set reduces to \(\beta \in \CB_{\Omega=4} = \{3,6\}\), thereby excluding \(\beta \in \{4,5,7,8\}\).
+This structural limitation can restrict the feasible operating points under symmetric allocation, which can restrict both the achievable DoF and symmetric rate performance optimized over \(\beta \in \CB_\Omega\).

+To overcome this issue, we relax the common-stream constraint and construct asymmetric schedules that preserve linear decodability.